Frozen-Projects/FF_PDFium/README.md

 * PDFium - Rotation functions.

 # LIMITATION
-* Some external web fonts cause crash.
+* Some external web fonts can cause crash.
 So, it would be good to test your fonts at development stage and give them to your customers.